pabloduran016/Spy4Cast/docs/source/variables/dataset.rst

 Dataset Variables
 =================

-Variables for Dataset that can be accessed for plotting.
+Variables for :doc:`/api/spy4cast.dataset.Dataset` that can be accessed for plotting.

 .. table::